CVE-2025-15045: Stack-based Buffer Overflow in Tenda WH450

 Technical Analysis

 CVE-2025-15045 is a stack-based buffer overflow vulnerability identified in the Tenda WH450 router firmware version 1.0.0.18.
-The vulnerability resides in an unspecified function within the HTTP request handler component, specifically triggered by manipulating the argument 'page' in requests to the /goform/Natlimit endpoint.
-This manipulation causes a stack overflow, which can be exploited remotely without requiring authentication or user interaction, making it highly accessible to attackers.
-The overflow can lead to arbitrary code execution with elevated privileges on the device, potentially allowing attackers to take full control of the router.
-Such control can be leveraged to intercept network traffic, launch further attacks within the network, or disrupt network availability.
-The CVSS 4.0 base score of 9.3 reflects the vulnerability's critical severity, with attack vector network (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), and high impact on confidentiality, integrity, and availability (C:H, I:H, A:H).
-Although no exploits have been observed in the wild yet, the publication of exploit code increases the likelihood of active exploitation.
-The vulnerability affects a specific firmware version, indicating that upgrading to a patched version (when available) is essential.
-The lack of patch links suggests that the vendor may not have released a fix at the time of publication, emphasizing the need for interim mitigations.
+The vulnerability resides in an unknown function within the HTTP request handler component, specifically in the /goform/Natlimit endpoint.
+The flaw is triggered by manipulating the 'page' argument in HTTP requests, which leads to a stack buffer overflow condition.
+This type of vulnerability can allow an attacker to overwrite the stack memory, potentially enabling arbitrary code execution or causing a denial of service.
+The vulnerability is remotely exploitable without requiring authentication or user interaction, making it highly accessible to attackers.
+The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), and high impact on confidentiality, integrity, and availability (VC:H/VI:H/VA:H).
+Although no exploits have been observed in the wild yet, the public availability of exploit code increases the likelihood of exploitation.
+The lack of patch links suggests that a firmware update or vendor advisory may not yet be available, emphasizing the need for immediate mitigation efforts.
+The vulnerability affects a widely used consumer and possibly small business router model, which could be deployed in various environments, including home networks, small offices, and branch locations.

 Potential Impact